WeblateOrg/weblate/docs/user/checks.rst

 * It does exact string matching, the glossary is expected to contain terms in all variants.
 * Checking each string against glossary is expensive, it will slow down any operation in Weblate which involves running checks like importing strings or translating.
+* It also utilizes untranslatable glossary terms in :ref:`check-same`.

 .. seealso::